Skip to main content

 Green Flesh Honeydew Melon melon Jan 21 Jan 28 Transplant Apr 23 – May 8

-Hailstone Radishes root_vegetable Jan 21 Jan 28 Transplant Feb 27
+Hailstone Radishes root vegetable Jan 21 Jan 28 Transplant Feb 27

 Hamburg Rooted Parsley herb Jan 7 Jan 14 Transplant Apr 14 – May 4